March 21-May 4

-This story was featured in the March 2013 issue of Southwest Art magazine.
-Order the Southwest Art March 2013 print issue, or get the Southwest Art March 2013 digital download now…Or better yet, just subscribe to Southwest Art and never miss a story!
+This story was featured in the March 2014 issue of Southwest Art magazine.
+Get the Southwest Art March 2014 print issue or digital download now–then subscribe to Southwest Art and never miss another story!

 MORE RESOURCES FOR ART COLLECTORS & ENTHUSIASTS